awsdocs/amazon-traffic-mirroring-guide/doc_source/traffic-mirroring-target.md

 ## Delete a traffic mirror target<a name="delete-traffic-mirroring-target"></a>

-Before you delete a traffic mirror target, pause all traffic mirror sessions that use the traffic mirror target\.
+Before you can delete a traffic mirror target, you must remove it from any traffic mirror sessions\.

 **To delete your traffic mirror target using the console**

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.

-1. On the navigation pane, choose **Traffic Mirroring**, **Mirror Targets**\.
+1. On the navigation pane, choose **Traffic Mirroring**, **Mirror targets**\.

 1. Select the traffic mirror target\.